galaxyproject/training-material/topics/synthetic-biology/tutorials/pathway_analysis/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > This tool will output a CSV file wich contains the pathway IDs and their corresponding score.
+>    > This tool will output a CSV file which contains the pathway IDs and their corresponding global score.
 >    {: .comment}
 >
 {: .hands_on}